benyamindsmith/ig_degree_betweenness_c/README.md

 # ig_degree_betweenness_c
-C Implementation of the "Smith-Pittman" Algorithm.
+C implementation of the "Smith-Pittman" algorithm.
+Alo known as the node degree+edge betweenness community detection algorithm.
 Written with the igraph C library.